grafana/agent/docs/sources/flow/reference/components/local.file_match.md

 }
 ```
 Replace the following:
-  - `LOKI_PATH`: The URL of the Loki server to send logs to.
+  - `LOKI_URL`: The URL of the Loki server to send logs to.
   - `USERNAME`: The username to use for authentication to the Loki API.
   - `PASSWORD`: The password to use for authentication to the Loki API.